By Dr. Richard Thompson, DC

 When this type of clinical picture presents during a consultation, I immediately start to question the patient as to what has changed in their daily activity and exercise regimens.
-When injuries occur gradually, compared to an acute onset that brings pain on immediately such as a sprained ankle, we have to try to identify what factors would have led to dysfunction in the body.
+When injuries occur gradually, compared to an acute onset that brings pain immediately such as a sprained ankle, we have to try to identify what factors would have led to dysfunction in the body.
 Injury doesn’t occur without a reason behind it.
 When pain builds gradually, it usually means that something has led to the body not being able to accommodate that change from a functional movement perspective.
-The possibilities of such changes are endless – changes in footwear, in training intensity, in training volumes, in training terrain (road vs. trail running), in the body’s hydration, and changes in activities of daily living, such as an increase in sitting throughout the day.
-Any and all of these factors can lead to a new stress on how the body moves, which can eventually lead to dysfunction in the tissues, such as the muscles, fascia (connective tissue), and joint capsule.
+The possibilities of such changes are endless – changes in footwear, training intensity, training volumes, training terrain (road vs. trail running), the body’s hydration, and changes in activities of daily living, such as an increase in sitting throughout the day.
+Any and all of these factors can lead to new stress on how the body moves, which can eventually lead to dysfunction in the tissues, such as the muscles, fascia (connective tissue), and joint capsule.
 Once dysfunction develops and goes unaddressed over a period of time, the body is at increased risk of developing pain and injury.